-Contact details may also be provided to the Department for Health and Social Services and Family Nursing & Homecare in order that parents may be contacted regarding child health programmes, such as the dental screening scheme and the vaccination programme.
+Contact details may also be provided to the Department for Health and Social Services and Family Nursing & Home Care in order that parents may be contacted regarding child health programmes, such as the dental screening scheme and the vaccination programme.

-The school has closed circuit cameras installed, for the purposes of crime prevention and safeguarding.
+The school has closed circuit cameras installed for the purposes of crime prevention and safeguarding.

 Please note that all rights under the Data Protection (Jersey) Law 2005 in relation to information about your child rest with them as soon as they are old enough to understand these rights.
-This will vary from one child to another and you will wish to consider the position for your child, but, as a broad guide, it is reckoned that most children will have a sufficient understanding by the age of 12.
+This will vary from one child to another and you will wish to consider the position for your child, but, as a broad guide, it is considered that most children will have a sufficient understanding by the age of 12.
 We would therefore encourage you to share this document with your child if they are aged 12 or over.

-The school uses “Cardwell and Simons” and “Bentley Photographic” to take pictures of your child for record keeping purposes and offers parents the opportunity to purchase the images taken of their child.
+The school uses Cardwell and Simons and Bentley Photographic to take photographs of your child for school records and offer parents the opportunity to purchase the photographs taken of your child.